don't delete - script style

 We are quickly moving into a warmer look in the trend cycle.
 Warm neutrals and colour are the antidote to stark white fatigue.
 And I’m all for it.
 But now you really need to know how to coordinate colours and neutral undertones to get it right.
 Start with my eBook, How to Choose Paint Colours and my neutral colour wheel for a handy quick reference!

-And then keep learning, connect and find support for your projects in my colourful new True Colour Insider community 💛
+And then keep learning, connect and find support for your projects in my colourful new Dream Home Club 💛

 Don’t go it alone

 I wrote this post to give you a simple guide to the best order to approach your selections.
-And to gather several resources I’ve created for you in one place.
 As you can see, it barely scratches the surface.

 You’re probably getting a sense of the complexity of the task at hand.
 Hundreds of choices – choosing every single finish, colour for your home and making sure they all coordinate beautifully.
 It’s not easy if this is not what you do all day every day!
 It’s understandable to feel pressured and overwhelmed.

-As I mentioned, you can also HIRE ME to choose a custom colour and finish plan, including details like hardware and lighting, for your project with my eDesign New Build package.
+Here’s how I can help, work with me to create a custom colour and finish schedule, including details like hardware and lighting, for your project with my eDesign New Build package.

-It’s my life’s work to help you create a home that fills you with joy every time you walk through the door 💛
+It’s my life’s work to help you create a home that fills you with happiness every time you walk through the door 💛

 Here’s a lovely testimonial we just received from a happy client: